HakiimJ/parallelBayeSDA/README.md

 # parallelBayeSDA
-Implementation of Bayesian symbolic data analysis (SDA) via parallel computing
+Implementation of Bayesian symbolic data analysis (SDA) via parallel computing.

+Only some public codes are published here.